Ary Toledo: Life and career

-Career

 Between 1954 and 1955, he began his career a humorist and satirist, first working at Teatro de Arena de São Paulo.
-He is also a singer and lyricist; his jokes draw humor from the difference between Brazilians and Portuguese.
-He has written around 60,000 jokes and describes himself as a "garimpeiro of humor".
-Music is his hobby.
+He was also a singer and lyricist; his jokes drew humor from the difference between Brazilians and Portuguese.
+He wrote around 60,000 jokes and described himself as a "garimpeiro of humor".
+Music was his hobby.

 During the Brazilian military government AI-5 he was imprisoned for his anti-government satire, but was soon freed due to his popularity.

+Toledo was married to the actress and journalist Marly Marley.

+Ary Toledo died in São Paulo on October 12, 2024, at the age of 87.